mocktomata/mocktomata/README.md

 - Unit tests and integration tests give a false impression that the system is working while in reality the external system does not behave as expected causing the system to fail.
 - It is very expensive to setup and teardown environment for acceptance tests, especially when there are many environment variations and application states that are difficult to reach.

-Utilizing me can mitigate most of these drawbacks.
+Utilizing us can mitigate most of these drawbacks.

+Besides writing tests, you can also deploy us in production code, which you can do some very [`advance stuff`][advance-use-cases]

+So, welcome to [`mocktomata`][mocktomata],
-Me and my other friends in [`mocktomata`](https://github.com/mocktomata/mocktomata) at your service.
+Me and other automata at your service.

 ## Installation